DanWaLes/age-verification/README.md

 * https://www.openrightsgroup.org/press-releases/13-year-olds-could-be-compelled-to-use-unregulated-age-verification/
 * https://reclaimthenet.org/yoti-gdpr-fine-age-verification

+It would not be appropriate for this project to implement or use identity verification services based on these past incidents.

-Note that age ranges trasmitted via the API is still prone to misuse.
-It would be significantly better if parental controls were to be used instead, as this would prevent software from having access to the age, DOB or age-range of users.
+Note that age ranges trasmitted via the API are still prone to misuse.
+Services have a legal duty to not misuse it, but there is not any real assurance that they wont.

+It would be significantly better if parental controls were to be used instead, as this would prevent software from having access to the DOB, age or age-range of users.

 ## Compliance details
 Laws marked with an asterix require forced-identification.
 This project will never use forced-identification methods because of privacy and security issues outlined above.